IrisC113/study-of-power-outages/README.md

 ### Missingness Analysis
 We analyzed the relationship between missing OUTAGE.DURATION (outage duration) and the other columns:

-Dependencies: chi-square test showed that missing outage duration was significantly associated with climate category (χ²=15.32, p=0.004):
+**Dependencies**: chi-square test showed that missing outage duration was significantly associated with climate category (χ²=15.32, p=0.004):

-Higher rate of missingness in warm climate regions (45% of all missingness)
+- Higher rate of missingness in warm climate regions (45% of all missingness)

-Normal climate regions had the lowest rate of missingness
+- Normal climate regions had the lowest rate of missingness

-Climate category distribution
+- Climate category distribution

-Independent relationship: t-test showed no significant relationship between missing outage duration and year (t=1.08, p=0.28):
+**Independent relationship**: t-test showed no significant relationship between missing outage duration and year (t=1.08, p=0.28):

-Missing events were evenly distributed across years
+- Missing events were evenly distributed across years

-No year-specific missing patterns
+- No year-specific missing patterns

-Year distribution
+- Year distribution

-CONCLUSION: Missing outage lengths depend on climate category (warmer regions are more likely to be missing), but are not related to year.
+**CONCLUSION**: Missing outage lengths depend on climate category (warmer regions are more likely to be missing), but are not related to year.
 This supports the NMAR hypothesis as warmer regions are more likely to experience prolonged outages (e.g., overloading of the grid due to heat waves) and these events are more likely to be unterminated.

 <iframe
   src="assets/missingness-vs-climate.html"